scrubbbbs/cbird/doc/cbird-devel.md

 - show results in batches as they are being computed, make slow queries less painful
 - toggle histogram view
 - context menu: copy path to clipboard
-- when deleting zip, remove all zip contents from viewer (on other pages)
+- ~when deleting zip, remove all zip contents from viewer (on other pages)~ v0.7.3
 - ~~remember past deletions and optionally replay them in the future should they reappear (via traal)~~ added "weeds" feature v0.6
 - detect breaking of symlinks on delete/rename
 - visual indicator of the needle in group view, gets lost when rotating